BioBoost/course_programming_from_base_to_ace/docs/introduction/03_starting_in_csharp/README.md

 ## Dissecting Hello World

-While not diving into many details here, there are however a couple of things which can be clarified about the code above.
+While not diving into many details here, there are however a couple of things which can be clarified about the source code of the "Hello World" application.

 ### The Main Method